allysontrinh/Mealify/README.md

 - /foodAvaliable: returns a list of all the foods that are stored in the pantry

 # To run the Mealify webapp:
-- Backend: cd into Server folder and run "node index.js"
+Backend: Navigate to the Server folder and run node index.js.
-- Frontend: in a separate terminal run "npm run start"
+Frontend: In a separate terminal, run npm run start.